Clarification of competition rules is helpful, but not a panacea for lower prices of prescription drugs

 Other aspects than competition rules impede effective procurement

-The negotiation organization of health insurers for monopoly drugs is also not yet optimally equipped for price negotiations.
+The negotiation organisation of health insurers for monopoly drugs is also not yet optimally equipped for price negotiations.
 It has little, or no information at all, on the cost-effectiveness of the drugs under negotiation.
 In addition, health insurers lack a legal basis to jointly refuse a drug’s reimbursement that is offered at a "non-cost-effective" price.